Life Cycle Cost Analysis for a Reliability Engineer

 We, as reliability engineers, encourage the investment early in the lifecycle for the eventual payoff (benefit) later during the lifecycle.

-We employ design for reliability, robustness, and process control techniques, and many others, to ensure the system operates as reliably as possible.
-Yet, there is a cost to operate any complex system.
+We employ design for reliability, robustness, process control techniques, and many others to ensure the system operates as reliably as possible.
+Yet, there is a cost to operating any complex system.

 Let’s explore estimating the total lifecycle costs for a complex system from the point of view of a reliability engineer.
-Join me in a discussion on what to consider and how to estimate future costs while working early in the program.
+Join me in discussing what to consider and how to estimate future costs while working early in the program.

 You need to know this even if your system is not complex or repairable.